Marc Benioff hopes to dent America’s homeless crisis with $30M research project

 Salesforce chairman and co-CEO Marc Benioff has dedicated a lot of energy, and money, to the homeless crisis in his hometown of San Francisco.
 In 2018, he poured $2 million into the Proposition C ballot initiative campaign for a new business tax that promises to raise around a quarter billion dollars per year for housing and homeless assistance.
 (It passed, but has been tied up in the courts.)

-Today, he and wife, Lynne Benioff, have pledged $30 million to create a new program at the University of California San Francisco focused on studying causes of and possible solutions to homelessness across the country.
+Today, he and his wife, Lynne Benioff, have pledged $30 million to create a new program at the University of California San Francisco focused on studying causes of and possible solutions to homelessness across the country.
 (This comes on top of about $30 million donated to other housing projects, such as $6.1 million last November to lease a renovated hotel.)

 It’s a common joke in public policy to say something like: What this urgent problem really needs is … another study.
 And at least some aspects of the homeless crisis in San Francisco and other U.S. cities are obvious.
 The rent is too damn high–due to an influx of well-off people bidding off constrained housing stock.
 Growing income inequality exacerbates the problem.